github/explore/CONTRIBUTING.md

 There are a few ways you can contribute:

 - Improving an existing topic or collection
-- Curating a new topic or collection

-As you write content, check out the [Style Guide](./docs/styleguide.md) to learn what each field means, and how it should be formatted.
+- (./docs/styleguide.md) to learn what each field means, and how it should be formatted.
 Following the style guide will increase the chances of your contribution being accepted.

 Notes:
   - Updates won't immediately appear once we've merged your PR.
 We pull in these changes regularly to GitHub.